colbybanbury/EstuaryGame/Banbury_Clark_Irons_Lab9/lab9_activity.md

 1. What does `git diff` display?

     ```
+    Changes to unstaged, tracked files
     ```

 2. What does `git diff --cached` display?

     ```
+    Changes to staged files
     ```

 3. Formulate a sequence of commands to unstage changes to `names.txt`,